voxeet/comms-sdk-unreal/README.md

 - Tested on Windows 10 and macOS 12.
 - If on macOS, it is recommended to follow the [advice](#macos) below.

+## Prerequisites
+- [Dolby.io](https://dolby.io) account - if you do not have an account, you can [sign up](https://dolby.io/signup) for free.
+- [Client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) copied from the [Dolby.io dashboard](https://dashboard.dolby.io/).
+To create the token, log into the dashboard, create an application, and navigate to the API keys section.

 ## <a name="usage"></a> How to use the sample Blueprints
 1. Download the latest plugin [release](https://github.com/DolbyIO/comms-sdk-unreal/releases).
 *The location above does not yet work as there is no CI for this project yet.
 Use the build from [Box](https://dolby.box.com/s/dp6seu7ezine09my1tgmlc21k4w7pmmc)*.